Meet some of our SQAs!

 “I wanted to use my service user experience and knowledge as a student to enhance knowledge and practice.
 I am much interested in challenging the stigma of mental health within our NHS.
 Especially during Covid-19 where nursing staff need access to a safe space to break out to whether that be a physical room or a vehicle outside for support and welfare.

 I am involved with my ‘Cups of Care’ which is about creating a more caring environment to discuss mental health.
-I produce string backs with a tea bag, biscuit and action card within a bag which is given safe spaces to break out to whether that be a physical room or a vehicle outside for support and welfare.
+I produce string bags with a tea bag, biscuit and action card within a bag which is given safe spaces to break out to whether that be a physical room or a vehicle outside for support and welfare.

 My hopes and aims for the future are to continue to network with others and challenge the stigma of mental health.”